tpm2-software/tpm2-pkcs11/docs/SSH.md

 # Step 6 - Logging In via SSH

 To log in, one used the `ssh` client application and specifies the path to the PKCS11 library via the `-I` option.
-It will prompt for the user pin, which in the example is set to `myuserpin`.
+It will prompt for the user PIN, which in the example is set to `myuserpin`.

 ```bash